camigutie/DS4002-Project3/README.md

 ## (1) Software and Platform
 Software type: Python

-Packages:
+*Pandas Package
-* Pandas Package
+*Numpy Package
-* Numpy Package
+*OS Package
-* OS Package
+*Pathlib Package
-* Scipy.io Package
+*Torch Package (PyTorch)
-* Imageio.v2 Package
+*Torchvision Package
-* Seaborn Package
+*PIL (Pillow) Package
-* Matplotlib Package
+*Seaborn Package
-* PyTorch Package
+*Matplotlib Package
-* PIL.Image Package
+*Scikit-learn Package

 Platform: Mac/Windows
 ## (2) A Map of Documentation
-This repository contains the contents necessary to implement our sentiment analysis which consists of 3 main folders:
+This repository contains the contents necessary to implement our sentiment analysis, which consists of 3 main folders:

 DATA FOLDER:
 * The data folder becomes populated when you run the "make data" file in the SCRIPTS FOLDER.
 It has two terminal commands.